State setup guide

 LCSWGenerally the independent clinical social work path; confirm active status and scope with IDFPR.Keep supervision documentation if recently upgraded or joining a group.Match legal name, assumed name, EIN, NPI, CAQH, W-9, EHR, and payer records.Strong fit for credentialing, eligibility, claims, denials, and revenue reporting support.IDFPR Social Work licensing

-LCPCGenerally the independent clinical counseling path; confirm current license status with IDFPR.Confirm any supervision, renewal, or title-use requirements before launch.Professional naming and payer records should stay consistent across systems.Bomi can support CAQH, payer follow-up, billing setup, claims, and denials.IDFPR Professional Licensing in Illinois
+LCPCGenerally the independent clinical counseling path; confirm current license status with IDFPR.Confirm any supervision, renewal, or title-use requirements before setup.Professional naming and payer records should stay consistent across systems.Bomi can support CAQH, payer follow-up, billing setup, claims, and denials.IDFPR Professional Licensing in Illinois

-LMFTConfirm active marriage and family therapy license status and scope before launching.Check whether any associate, temporary, or supervised status applies.Keep practice address, legal entity, NPI, CAQH, and payer records aligned.Bomi can help with payer setup and billing operations once the practice is claim-ready.IDFPR Professional Licensing in Illinois
+LMFTConfirm active marriage and family therapy license status and scope before starting.Check whether any associate, temporary, or supervised status applies.Keep practice address, legal entity, NPI, CAQH, and payer records aligned.Bomi can help with payer setup and billing operations once the practice is claim-ready.IDFPR Professional Licensing in Illinois

-Clinical psychologistConfirm active psychologist license status and any professional entity expectations.Post-degree or supervised statuses should be resolved before independent launch.Review professional entity and assumed-name requirements before creating payer records.Bomi can help with insurance enrollment, claim workflows, and revenue management.IDFPR Professional Licensing in Illinois
+Clinical psychologistConfirm active psychologist license status and any professional entity expectations.Post-degree or supervised statuses should be resolved before independent setup.Review professional entity and assumed-name requirements before creating payer records.Bomi can help with insurance enrollment, claim workflows, and revenue management.IDFPR Professional Licensing in Illinois

 National steps

-• CAQH profile and attestations
+• Create or update CAQH and keep attestations current.

 Next step: clean up NPI and CAQHMake sure your individual NPI, organizational NPI decision, taxonomy, CAQH profile, W-9, and practice address are consistent before payer applications start.